Progeni/Polycorp/README.md

 Versions of the POLY BIOS appear to be versioned by the build date.

-Versions of POLYSYS.SYS appear to have non-sequential version numbers - we're still trying to understand how it worked.
+Versions of POLYSYS.SYS (Poly) appear to have non-sequential version numbers - we're still trying to understand how it worked.